Do-It-Yourself Learning Strategies

 - To identify learning strategies best suited to your learning style.

-FYI: For additional information on learning styles, contact Academic Advising at firstname.lastname@example.org or call 501-279-4531.
+FYI: For additional information on learning styles, contact the Academic Resource Center at firstname.lastname@example.org or call 501-279-4531.

 Motivation is another learning strategy that drastically affects your desire to manage your time and do well in college.
 It affects the immediate or near-term tasks necessary for successful completion of course work.
 The essence of motivation is the acceptance of personal responsibility for your education and taking a proactive attitude about whatever happens to you.